Modeling and Analysis of Atmospheric Composition (maac)

 - Kasibhatla, P.S., A. Arellano, J.A.
 Logan, P.I., Palmer, and P. Novelli, (2002), Top-down estimate of a large source of atmospheric carbon monoxide associated with fuel combustion in Asia, Geophys.
 Res.
 Lett., 29(19),1900, doi:10.1029/2002GL015581, electronic journal.

 I use CAM-Chem/DART and WRF-Chem/DART for studies related to regional to global air quality (e.g.,biogenic aerosols, mineral dust, smoke from biomass burning). (effort cited in Arizona Daily Star article)

-My other research interests include studies of atmospheric mercury (with Dr. Hans Friedli of NCAR ACD) and black carbon, both of which are products of combustion-related activities.
+My other research interests include studies of atmospheric mercury (with Dr. Hans Friedli, formerly with NCAR ACD) and black carbon, both of which are also products of combustion-related activities.

 - Prabhakar, G., A. Sorooshian, A., E. Toffol, A.F.
 Arellano, and E.A.
 Betterton (2014), Spatiotemporal distribution of airborne particulate metals and metalloids in a populated arid region, Atmos.
 Environ., doi:/10.1016/j.atmosenv.2014.04.044, electronic journal.

 - Youn, J.S., Z. Wang, A. Wonaschutz, A. Arellano, E.A.
 Betterton, and A. Sorooshian (2013), Evidence of aqueous secondary organic aerosol formation from biogenic emissions in the North American Sonoran Desert, Geophys.
 Res.
 Lett., 40, 3468-3472, doi:10.1002/grl.50644, electronic journal.